ndrean/z-html/README.md

 `zhtml` is a wrapper of the `C` library [lexbor](https://github.com/lexbor/lexbor), an HTML parser/DOM emulator.

-This is useful for web scapping, email sanitization, test engine for integrated tests, SSR post-processing of fragments.
+This is useful for web scraping, email sanitization, test engine for integrated tests, SSR post-processing of fragments.

 The primitives exposed here stay as close as possible to `JavaScript` semantics.